 1. Threshold Running Pace

-- Determine your Threshold Running Pace by performing the Field Test and using our Online Calculator.
+- Determine your Threshold Running Pace by performing the Fitness Test in your training plan.

 - In Training Peaks: